-B. Criteria for Meeting Expectations in Teaching Effectiveness

-Faculty peer evaluations of teaching indicating that the faculty member is meeting expectations regarding in-class performance, curriculum design, and assessment.
-Faculty meet expectations if they have on file a Peer observation report within the last 3 years and a majority of meet expectations or better over the period under review in the teaching section of the Annual Review.
+A. Criteria for Meeting Expectations in Teaching Effectiveness Faculty peer summative evaluations of teaching indicating that the faculty member is meeting expectations regarding in-class performance, curriculum design, and assessment.
+Faculty meet expectations if they have on file a Peer observation report within the last 3 years and an average of meet expectations or better over the period under review in the teaching section of the Annual Review.